pakshuang/ai-chat-survey/docs/llm.md

 1. Firstly, the LLM is initialised with a system prompt with the survey context and response as usual.
 However, instead of one question, the LLM will be tasked with generating a list of questions to ask the user.
 2. The LLM will generate a list of questions for the user, based on the survey response.
 3. A new system message will be added.
-This system message will task the LLM to greet the user and choose 1 question to ask the user.
-It will also be tasked with remembering the list of questions it had generated.
+This system message will task the LLM with remembering the list of questions it had generated.
+It will then be instructed to ask the user a question.

 This method follows a similar idea as self-ask, a Chain-of-Thought prompting technique (Press et al., [2022](https://arxiv.org/pdf/2210.03350.pdf)).
 By asking it to generate a list of chat questions to ask and tasking it with remembering these questions, it is hoped that the LLM would remember to continue with other interesting aspects of the interview.
+The results seem promising and will be shown in the final section of this document.

 This resolves problem 3.
 <div style="page-break-after: always;"></div>